HiddenHarmsHub/comparison-interface/docs/configuration.md

 When the system is started the configuration file requested will be validated and if there are any problems with the file the error message should help to fix them.

-The easiest way to create a configuration file is to start with one of the existing examples and modify that to meet the requirements of the project.
+The easiest way to create a configuration file is to start with one of the existing examples and modify it to meet the requirements of the project.
 Each of the sections will be covered below.

 **Note**: If the configuration file is edited while the system is running then the system will have to be reset and all data in the database will be deleted.
 Once a system is running do not change a configuration file unless you want to reset the database.